youssef-gerges-ramzy-mokhtar/FAT16-FileSystem/README.md

 # FAT16-FileSystem
-A Program that supports reading and handling a FAT16 File The FAT16 FileSystem Supports the following operations:
+A Program that supports reading and handling a FAT16 File. <br/>
+The FAT16 FileSystem Supports the following operations:

 * Accessing the Boot Sector and BIOS Parameter Block